mako-framework/docs/03_command_line/02_commands.md

 ```
 #[Arguments(
-	new Argument('argument', 'This is a positional argument'),
+	new NamedArgument('option1', description: 'This is an option argument'),
-	new Argument('--option1', 'This is an option argument'),
+	new NamedArgument('option2', alias: 'o', description: 'This is an option argument with an alias'),
-	new Argument('-o|--option2', 'This is an option argument with an alias'),
+	new NamedArgument('option3', alias: 'O', This is an optional option argument'),
-	new Argument('--option3', 'This is an optional option argument', Argument::IS_OPTIONAL),
+	new PositionalArgument('argument', description: 'This is a positional argument', options: Argument::IS_OPTIONAL),
 )]
 ```